python/cpython/Doc/library/functions.rst

 .. function:: eval(expression[, globals[, locals]])

-   The arguments are a string and optional globals and locals.
+   The arguments are a Unicode or *Latin-1* encoded string and optional globals and locals.
 If provided, *globals* must be a dictionary.
    If provided, *locals* can be any mapping object.

    .. versionchanged:: 2.4
       formerly *locals* was required to be a dictionary.